Reverse Engineering 1

 Challenge Name: Dynamic Analysis

 Now we are going to learn how to analyze dynamically a binary.
 With GDB we can run our binary instruction by instruction and see, for each one of them, the corresponding values of the registers and the stack.
-To dynamically analyze a binary, you can use start in gdb.
-Here are the most useful commands during a dynamic analysis in GDB :

-• s to execute the next instruction.
+to execute the next instruction.finish

-• run to go to the next breakpoint or to the end of the program if no breakpoint set.
+to go to the next breakpoint or to the end of the program if no breakpoint set.

 3 - The arena